 24/7 fire alarm monitoring requirements vary from building to building and state to state.
 To determine whether you need it and what type you need, you can ask a professional fire protection company or your local Authority Having Jurisdiction (AHJ).

 DIY Fire Protection vs. Outsourcing Your Fire Safety in the Workplace

 Fire prevention and fire safety in the workplace are crucial to the safety of your employees, visitors, and other occupants, as well as to the longevity of your business.
 Though much of it can be a DIY practice, outsourcing fire systems inspections, testing, maintenance, and repairs to a reputable fire protection company reduces your liability and increases life safety while ensuring your business stays operational.

-Contact AIE to learn how we can streamline your fire prevention in the workplace for restaurants, big box stores, retail shops, hotels, manufacturing plants, or other commercial facilities, and minimize fire risk with reliable workplace fire safety systems and prevention.
+Contact AIE to learn how we can streamline your fire prevention in the workplace for big box stores, retail chains, grocery stores, hotels, warehouse distribution centers, and other multi-site commercial facilities, and minimize fire risk with reliable workplace fire safety systems and prevention.
 800-892-9863